Aste Nagusia: History

 The Great Week has been held annually since 1978, and the August celebrations already coincided with the visit of the circus to the city, the fairgrounds, the bullfights, the boxing matches and the traditional dance performances.
 It is organized according to a particular organizational model between the comparsas or konpartsak (groups of citizens that, since 2002, are coordinated by the federation Bilboko Konpartsak) and the Bilbao City Council.
 The origin of this model was the organization of a contest of ideas by the department store El Corte Inglés – through Kiko Mochales – for the festival, which was awarded with a monetary prize of a hundred thousand pesetas, in order to introduce a new participatory model that would revitalise the backwards festival that had been established during Francoism.
 The competition was won by the project presented by Txomin Barullo, currently one of the pioneer festival groups of Bilbao, and consisted of a shared organization between the Council and the konpartsak, festive troupes from the different districts of Bilbao which represent different contemporary socio-political sensibilities in the city.

 The first event of the festival is the chupinazo (txupinazo), the release of a signal rocket, also known as the first bang, which has taken place since 2001 from the balcony of the Teatro Arriaga.
 This includes the first rocket launched by the txupinera, and the reading of the festival proclamation by the herald.

 In 1980, the then Mayor Jon Castañares (from the Basque Nationalist Party) decided that the council would organize the Great Week on their own.
 As a result of the boycott of the festival groups, which decided in response not to install their festive tents, known as txosnas, nor to participate in any event, the council withdrew their model, and the festival week of 1981 resumed the collaborative model from 1978.

-In 1983, the Aste Nagusia had to be suspended due to a severe flooding caused by the overflow of the Nervion-Ibaizabal.
+In 1983, the Aste Nagusia had to be suspended due to severe flooding caused by the overflow of the Nervion-Ibaizabal.

 On July 2, 2009, the festival was chosen in a popular vote organized by The International Bureau of Cultural Capitals as one of the 10+2 Intangible Cultural Heritage Treasures of Spain, ranking first.

-It was cancelled in 2020 & 2021 due to the COVID-19 pandemic.
+The festival was cancelled in 2020 and 2021 due to the COVID-19 pandemic.

+Fire bulls of are part of the La Semana Grande of San Sebastián.